May 23, 2013

 Her mother Cherrie says, "Thank you so much for introducing us.

-Six months ago, I lost my nephew Brandon to brain cancer.
+A year ago, I lost my nephew Brandon to brain cancer.
 On top of that, I was still grieving over the lost of my mom.

 Then I met Daniela at your adoption event.